cporras1/porrascpasite/README.md

 ### Using the Admin Dashboard

-Once logged in at `/admin/dashboard`, you have three main tabs:
+Once logged in at `/admin/dashboard`, you have four main tabs:

 #### 1. Site Settings
 - **Basic Information**: Update site name and tagline